Last Updated on August 25, 2023 by Soumya

 Best Teotihuacan tours

-- On this highly-rated Viator tour, you will enjoy early access to Teotihuacan ruins peppered with tales and legends from an archaeologist guide who will take you around the plazas and the murals.
-At the end of the tour, you will stop at an obsidian workshop (obsidian played an important role in Teotihuacan’s rise to power) and taste tequila, mezcal, and liqueurs made from cactus.
+- On this highly-rated Viator tour, you will enjoy early access to Teotihuacan ruins and the company of an archaeologist guide who will take you around the plazas and the murals.
+At the end of the tour, you will stop at an obsidian workshop and taste tequila, mezcal, and other local liqueurs.
 You can book the same tour on Get Your Guide here.

 - This full-day excursion from Mexico City will take you to Teotihuacan as well as The Plaza of 3 Cultures in Tlatelolco.
 You will also stop at The Basilica of Our Lady of Guadalupe, Mexico’s largest religious sanctuary.
 The best part about this tour is the fact that you see three heritage sites in a day at a very affordable price.

 - Who doesn’t love a hot air balloon ride, that too over the majestic pyramids of Teotihuacan!
-This hot air balloon ride includes 45 minutes of flying over the archaeological site and the magical town of San Juan Teotihuacan, breakfast, honor toast, and diploma.
+This hot air balloon ride includes 45 minutes of flying over the archaeological site, breakfast, honor toast, and diploma.

 Where to eat in Teotihuacan?

-You won’t find eateries inside the Teotihuacan archaeological site, only a few snack shops at the gates.
-I would recommend carrying a small snack and water with you if you plan to spend the entire day at the complex.
+You’ll find snack vendors and water at the entrance gates.
+I recommend carrying sufficient water with you if you plan to spend the entire day at the complex.

 There are quite a few good (and unique) restaurants right outside the gates if you decide to step out.

-- La Gruta: Housed in a cave, La Gruta is one of the most unique restaurants I have ever seen.
-They have been around for more than 100 years now with a cuisine inspired by Pre-Hispanic cultures.
+- La Gruta: Housed in a cave, La Gruta is one of the most unique restaurants I have ever been to.
 You’d be literally eating traditional Mexican food in a candle-lit cave.
-Very popular among tourists, be prepared to find this place crowded.
+They have been around for more than 100 years now with a cuisine inspired by pre-Hispanic cultures.

 - Mayahuel Teotihuacan: Another great place to eat with stunning views of the Sun Pyramid from the terrace dining area.
 They serve delicious Mexican food and have lots of options to choose from.